vmathurdev/Tweets-collection-and-word-cloud/README.md

 # Tweets-collection-and-word-cloud
-The code establishes tweets collection from the twitter handle of social personalities and create a word cloud out of it
+The code establishes tweets collection from the twitter handle of social media personalities, using n-gram analysis and create a word cloud of the most frequent words